Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-3/protocol/07-nullifiers.md

 # Nullifiers

-* Nullifiers are used to prevent things from happening more than once
-* UniRep uses two different nullifiers
+Nullifiers are used to prevent things from happening more than once.
+UniRep uses two different nullifiers:

 ## Epoch key nullifiers

+* Ensure a user's epoch keys are unique from any previous epoch
-* Epoch key nullifiers are used to prevent users from using the same epoch key twice and prevent users from double [user state transition](05-user-state-transition.md).
+* Prevent users from performing double [user state transitions](05-user-state-transition.md).
-* If an epoch key nullifier is seen before, then drop the second user state transition proof.
+* If an epoch key nullifier has been seen before, the second user state transition proof is dropped.
-* Nullifier of an epoch key is computed by
+* Nullifier of an epoch key is computed by:

 ```typescript
 hash(